wingsuit-designsystem/wingsuit/docs/src/pages/assets/javascript/index.md

 };

 ```
-Wingsuit supports ES6 and compiles (babel) every behavior file to a seperate compiled behavior file.
+Wingsuit supports ES6 and compiles (babel) every behavior file to a separately compiled behavior file.
 You can find the compiled files in `dist/behaviors/*.behavior.js`.

 ## Vendor libraries
-To embed a 3 party library:
+To embed a 3d party library:

-1. Add the 3 party library to your package.json.
+1. Add the 3d party library to your package.json.
 Run `yarn add library`.
 1. Create a javascript file under `source/default/vendorjs/lib.vendor.js` and `@import` the referenced library.
     <b>Sample</b>
     ```js